jvking/bp-lda/README.md

 --BatchSize: Minibatch size (number of documents at each mini-batch)

+--BatchSizeSchedule: a scheduler for setting training batch size, e.g. 1:10,2:100,11:1000 means batch size = 10 in epoch 1, switching to batch size = 100 in epoch 2, and switching to 1000 in epoch 11.

 --BatchSize_Test: Minibatch size for testing

 --flag_DumpFeature: if true, then save the topic distribution of each document.
 If false, then do not save